Make changes to a co-operative

 • details of any compensation or consideration which would be paid to officers or members of the co-operative in relation to the proposal being put to a ballot.

-A draft disclosure statement must be sent out to the Registrar at least 28 days before the co-operative members are given notice of the ballot.
-Once the disclosure statement is approved by the Registrar, the co-operative can send the members notice of the postal ballot and a copy of the approved disclosure statement.
+Once the disclosure statement is approved by the Registrar you will be notified via email, the co-operative can send the members notice of the postal ballot and a copy of the approved disclosure statement.
 The special postal ballot cannot be held before the 28 days end.
 This allows the co-operative time to hold a meeting to discuss the postal ballot if the members or the board request it.

 Download our Example generic disclosure statement for special postal ballot (Word, 42KB).